zeiss-microscopy/OAD/Machine_Learning/README.md

 ### What is Noise2Void (simplified):

 - it is a deep-learning based method to learn “the noise” from the image itself (no labels or ground truth need) in order to remove the noise
-- by “masking” a pixel and therfore hiding it from the receptive field of the Deep Neural Network
+- by “masking” a pixel and therefore hiding it from the receptive field of the Deep Neural Network
 - Assumption when using N2V: pixel-independent noise or so called "iid" (identically distributed samples)noise, which depends on detection method and the used detectors itself

 ### What pure Noise2Void cannot do:

-- remove out-of-focus or stray light or background signal
+- remove out-of-focus, stray light or background signal
 - increase the resolution
 - correct uneven illumination
-- correct image artifact
+- correct image artifacts

 ## How to train and use a Noise2Void model in ZEN